-This is a very basic optimization that helps your webpages load faster for returning visitors.
+This is a fundamental optimization that helps your webpages load faster for returning visitors.

 With browser caching, images and videos will be stored on the user’s device and loaded from there the next time they visit the page.

-Enabling browser caching requires editing (or creating) a .htaccess file, so is also better implemented by a skilled web developer.
+Enabling browser caching requires editing (or creating) a .htaccess file, which is also better implemented by a skilled web developer.